Kris Faafoi: Second term, 2020–2023

 In mid–November 2021, Faafoi introduced legislation to repeal the Sentencing and Parole Reform Act 2010 (the so-called "Three Strikes Law").
 He described the "three-strikes law" as "archaic, unfair, and ineffective" and claimed it had led to "absurd and perverse" outcomes.
 While the proposed repeal legislation was supported by the Labour and Green parties, the opposition National and ACT parties opposed repealing the "three strikes law."

 On 13 June 2022, it was announced that Faafoi would resign his seat in Parliament soon in order to spend more time with his family, particularly his school-aged youngest son.
 Faafoi had wanted to resign during the 2020 general election but Ardern had convinced him to stay for another year.
 His resignation triggered a cabinet reshuffle within the Sixth Labour Government, in which Faafoi's immigration, justice and broadcasting portfolios were assumed by Michael Wood, Kiri Allan, and Willie Jackson, respectively.
 On 16 June, Faafoi was granted retention of the title "The Honourable" for life, in recognition of his term as a member of the Executive Council.
 Faafoi's resignation from Parliament took effect on 23 July.

 After politics

 After leaving Parliament, Faafoi started a lobbying and public relations firm called Dialogue22, serving as chief executive.
+In January 2024 it was announced he would start in April as the chief executive of the Insurance Council of New Zealand.

 Personal life

-Kris lives in Porirua with his partner Mae and three sons.
-Faafoi was married to Gina Faafoi-Rogers.
+Kris lives in Wellington with his wife Mae and three sons.
+Faafoi was previously married to Gina Faafoi-Rogers.
 Their son George was born 2008.

 His elder brother Jason is a TV presenter and musician.
 They made a documentary together about their family visiting Tokelau, which was released in 2004.